ikea48/Test-Program/README.md

 # Test-Program
 Test Program made by me in Python, using pygame libraries.
+A dvd logo like game where if it hits the corner, you get a point!